Atril33/oop-school-library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖  Enumerable <a name="about-project"></a>
+# 📖  OOP-School-Library <a name="about-project"></a>

-> This is a Ruby program which decodes Morse Code into plain english.
-It was built as a part of Microverse' Curriculum exercise.
-I collaborated with my coding partner to build this basic yet useful program.
-This is just a practice to get familiar with Ruby's syntax.
+> OOP-School-Library is a user-friendly Ruby application designed for schools to manage their library.
+With this application, users can easily add and retrieve books from the library's collection, making it convenient for students and staff to access the resources they need.
+Whether it's borrowing books or exploring the library's offerings, OOP-School-Library simplifies the process, promoting a seamless and enjoyable library experience.

 ## 🛠 Built With <a name="built-with"></a>